johnfyoung/spotifyexport/README.md

 - Templates live in `templates/` and use [EJS](https://ejs.co/) with a shared layout.
 - Static assets (CSS, images) live in `static/`.
 - The YouTube Data API has quota limits; if you plan to run large migrations, request higher quota in the Google Cloud console.

+### Troubleshooting Google authorization failures

+- If the transfer results show an **Unauthorized** error, reconnect your Google account from the home page.
+During the OAuth consent, verify both requested YouTube scopes are approved and that the **YouTube Data API v3** is enabled for the Google Cloud project.
+- For continued issues, open the Google Cloud console and check **APIs & Services → OAuth consent screen** to confirm your account is listed as a test user (or the app is published), then retry the transfer.

 ## License